kpurcell/EcosysMetricsGOM/Presentation/Article/EcosysMetricsGOM.md

   Hondorp
   Caddy
 Pelagic-to-demersal ratio:
-Additionally, a recent study by Hondorp et al [-@hondorp2010eutrophication] examined landings composition and water quality data for 22 different coastal ecosystems including estuaries, coastal seas, and semi-enclosed basins.
+Additionally, a recent study by Hondorp et al. [-@hondorp2010eutrophication] examined landings composition and water quality data for 22 different coastal ecosystems including estuaries, coastal seas, and semi-enclosed basins.
 While Hondorp et al [-@hondorp2010eutrophication] reported indications that fishery practices (gear) and management could affect patterns of landings composition, they found that systems with extensive eutrophication and hypoxia displayed high P:D ratios.

 Maybe work in a tie to the shifting baselines problem.
 Many reduction in fishing explotation are the result of reductions in abundance or the collapse of stocks or large-scale regime shifts in the ecosystem, however changes the Gulf ecosystem